lucianomap/server-status/README.md

 - Rating Top 5 Processes by Memory Usage

 # How to Use It
-1. Change the server-stats.sh file permissions.
+1. Download and change the server-stats.sh file permissions.

    `chmod +x server-stats.sh`
 3. Execute the script.